MichaelTrikergiotis/mtl/docs/naming.md

 #include <algorithm>
 ```

-Comments inside the scope of a function start with non capital letters and don't end with a period punctuation mark.
+Comments inside the scope of a function start with non capital letter and don't end with a period punctuation mark.
 All comments should have a single space after the double slashes.
 May have an informal tone.

 ```c++
 // this is a comment inside the scope of a function const int eggs = 10;
 ```

 Comments everywhere outside the scope of functions start triple slash and a space.
-Proper sentences full sentences with a formal tone.
+This includes classes and enums.
+Proper full sentences with a formal tone ending with a period punctuation mark.

 ```c++
 /// This is a comment everywhere else except inside the scope of a function.